-Credit classes are scheduled on a semester and summer basis.
+Credit classes are scheduled on a semester basis.
 Fall classes begin in mid-August and conclude in December.
 Spring classes resume in mid-January and continue through mid-May.
-Two summer terms are offered in the daytime, one in June and the other in July, with an evening summer term beginning in June and ending in July.
+One six-week term will be held in the summer in June and July.
 Some specialized classes in computer science, business and other areas are offered during special periods.